 Marsha Siefert specializes in cultural and communications history, particularly media industries and public diplomacy, from the nineteenth-century to the present.
-Two of her several edited books deal with the former Soviet Union and her edited book, Labor in State-Socialist Europe, 1945-1989: Contributions to a History of Work, appeared with CEU Press in 2020.
-She is part of the Russian, Ukrainian and Eurasian history group at CEU.
+The most recent of her six edited books is Labor in State-Socialist Europe, 1945-1989: Contributions to a History of Work, which appeared with CEU Press in 2020.
 Since 2020 she has taught in the CEU Erasmus Master's program, History in the Public Sphere.
 Currently she is the Director of Mentoring at the Invisible University for Ukraine.

 Recent publications on cinematic diplomacy appear in “Rethinking the Cinematic Cold War,” ed. by Francesco Pitassio, Stefano Pisu, Maurizio Zinni, Cinema e storia (2021); Socialist Internationalism in the Cold War: Exploring the Second World (London: Palgrave Macmillan, 2016); Cold War Crossings: International Travel and Exchange in the Soviet Bloc, 1940s-1960s (College Station, TX: Texas A&M Press, 2014); Divided Dreamworlds?
 The Cultural Cold War East and West (Amsterdam: Amsterdam University Press, 2012); and Cold War Cultures: Perspectives on Eastern and Western European Societies (New York: Berghahn, 2012).

 From her ongoing project on the history of ninteteenth-century communications infrastructure, "The Russian Empire and the International Telegraph Union, 1856-1875," was published in History of the International Telecommunication Union.
 Transnational Techno-Diplomacy from the Telegraph to the Internet (2020)

 Since coming to CEU, she has supervised 92 MA theses; 10 were awarded the department's Hanák Prize in Modern History.
 Nine of her PhD students have successfully defended their dissertations.
 She is a Research Associate of the Democracy in History project at the Democracy Institute, CEU Budapest.